What Is an Appraisal?

 Acquiring a house is the biggest investment some people might ever encounter.
 It doesn't matter if a main residence, an additional vacation property or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple parties to see it through.

-It's likely you are familiar with the parties having a role in the transaction.
-The most known face in the transaction is the real estate agent.
-Then, the mortgage company provides the money required to finance the exchange.
-The title company ensures that all areas of the transaction are completed and that the title is clear to pass from the seller to the buyer.
+Most people are familiar with the parties taking part in the transaction.
+The real estate agent is the most recognizable person in the exchange.
+Next, the bank provides the money necessary to bankroll the transaction.
+And ensuring all aspects of the transaction are completed and that the title is clear to transfer from the seller to the buyer is the title company.

-So what party is responsible for making sure the property is consistent with the purchase price?
+So, who's responsible for making sure the real estate is worth the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional North Carolina licensed appraiser from Annette Sarantis (919) 791-5479 will ensure you as an interested party are informed.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Annette Sarantis (919) 791-5479 will ensure, you as an interested party, are informed.